yefim/yefeme/README.md

 # Yefeme

-Yefeme is Yefim's custom jekyll theme.
+Yefeme is Yefim's custom Jekyll theme.
 You can use it but you don't have to.
 It's mainly good for blogs.

 ## Demo